Arranger manual

 Start, pause, resume

-A scheduled run auto-starts at its time, but you can also start it manually from the event-detail page.
+A scheduled event auto-starts at its time, but you can also start it manually from the event-detail page.
 Pause the event to freeze player progress (lunch break, weather delay), then Resume to continue.

 The activity feed